Camping in South East Queensland: What You Need to Know Before You Go

 • A valid permit

-• Proof of booking (digital is usually fine)
+• Proof of booking (digital is usually fine, just download or screenshot it for areas without phone service)

 Rangers do check, especially in national parks and on islands.
-Turning up without a booking can mean being asked to leave.
+This happens a lot around public and school holidays.
+Turning up without a booking can mean being asked to leave or being fined on the spot!

 Free Camping Is Limited (and Often Misunderstood)